proofengineering/proofengineering-doc/pitch/main.md

 ---
-title: 'QED at Large: A Survey of Engineering of Machine-Checked Proofs'
+title: 'QED at Large: A Survey of Engineering of Formally Verified Software'
 author: Authors
 ...